CERTCC/CERT-Guide-to-CVD/docs/phases/public_awareness.md

 Generally, finders, reporters, vendors, and coordinators should consider the following questions in establishing their policies and practices:

--   *Should you disclose at all?* -- Generally, the answer will be yes, but there may be factors that influence this decision.
+!!! question "Should you disclose at all?"

+    Generally, the answer will be yes,
+    but there may be factors that influence this decision.
 For example, some vulnerabilities, if exploited, could place lives in danger or cause severe socioeconomic harm.
 As a result, it may be prudent for